aantron/ocaml.org/data/planet/orbitz/experimenting-in-api-design-riakc.md

 </p>

 <p>
 Riak encodes the type of the index in the name.
-As an example, if you want to allow people to search by a field called &quot;foo&quot; which is a binary secondary index, you would name that index &quot;foo_bin&quot;.
+As an example, if you want to allow people to search by a field called "foo" which is a binary secondary index, you would name that index "foo_bin".
 In the Python Riak client, one sets an index with something like the following code:
 </p>

 <pre><code>obj<font color="#990000">.</font><b><font color="#000000">add_index</font></b><font color="#990000">(</font><font color="#FF0000">'field1_bin'</font><font color="#990000">,</font> <font color="#FF0000">'val1'</font><font color="#990000">)</font>